syncfusion-content/uwp-docs/uwp/Sunburst-Chart/Palettes.md

 Sunburst chart provides support to apply different types of palettes.
 You can define the palettes by using [`Palette`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.SunburstChart.SfSunburstChart.html#Syncfusion_UI_Xaml_SunburstChart_SfSunburstChart_Palette) property.

-We have some predefined palette such as
+The following predefined palettes are available:

 * Metro
 * AutumnBrights